zeux/meshoptimizer/README.md

 The meshlet codec targets 5-7 bits per triangle for triangle data; when vertex references are encoded, the encoded size strongly depends on how linear the references are, but it's typical to see 9-12 bits per triangle in aggregate.
 To reduce the compressed size further, it's possible to compress the resulting encoded data with a general purpose compressor, which usually achieves 5-8 bits/triangle in aggregate; note that in this case general purpose compressors should be applied to a stream with many encoded meshlets at once to amortize their overhead.

-> Note: this codec is currently experimental and the data format and APIs are subject to change.

 ### Point cloud compression

 The vertex encoding algorithms can be used to compress arbitrary streams of attribute data; one other use case besides triangle meshes is point cloud data.
 Typically point clouds come with position, color and possibly other attributes but don't have an implied point order.